ysyk2021/winning-interview-techniques-proven-strategies-for-success/src/chapter-1-2.md

-Chapter 1: Overview of the Book's Contents
+Overview of the Book's Contents
 ==========================================

 Welcome to "Winning Interview Techniques: Proven Strategies for Success"!
 In this chapter, we provide an overview of the book's contents and outline the valuable insights and strategies you can expect to find within its pages.